-(2) McKay Scholarships Program
+(2) McKay Scholarships Program Family Empowerment Scholarship for Students with Unique Abilities

-Every parent of a special needs child with an IEP that is being served in the SRCSD receives a letter each year from the SRCSB informing them of the McKay Scholarship Program.
-Parents also receive notification of the McKay Scholarship Program at every IEP meeting they attend.
+Every parent of a special needs child with an IEP that is being served in the SRCSD receives a letter each year from the SRCSB informing them of the Family Empowerment Scholarship for Students with Unique Abilities. the McKay Scholarship Program.
+Parents also receive notification of the FES-UA-McKay Scholarship Program at every IEP meeting they attend.
 The parent initiates the application process by going on line to the Florida Department of Education web site and files a "Notice of Intent" to participate in the program at which point, the parent is contacted within 30 days of filing the intent by the district contact person to review qualifications and assist in the application process.